Skip to Main Content

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as scholar-practitioners and social change agents.
 They assess the relationship of mission and vision to professional goals, and they develop a program of study, a professional development plan, and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
 They engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence.

-FPSY 6002 - Foundations of Graduate Studies in Psychology* (3 credits)
+FPSY 6002 - Foundations for Graduate Studies in Psychology* (3 credits)

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students build a foundation for academic and professional success as social change agents.
 They assess the relationship of Walden's mission and vision to professional goals.
 They establish connections with their peers and the broader Walden community.
 Students engage in course assignments focused on the practical application of scholarly writing, critical-thinking skills, academic integrity, ethics, and the promotion of professional and academic excellence within the field of psychology.